qwerttrewqqwerttrewq/PVE_Web_Controller/README.md

 # Vue 3 + Vite

-A project to manage virtual machines with a modern Vue 3 + Vite setup.
+A project to list,start,stop virtual machines with a Vue 3 + Vite setup.

 ## Try It Out